ga-wdi-boston/php/README.md

 ## Lab: Build a Calculator

-In [lib/calculator.py](lib/calculator.py), create a calculator function that takes two parameters.
+In [lib/calculator.php](lib/calculator.php), create a calculator function that takes two parameters.
 The first should be the operation to be completed (`addition`, `subtraction`, `multiplication`, `division`).
-The second should be a list with the appropriate number of numbers to operate on.
-The function mapped to the appropriate operation should take the expected numbers by index from the list passed in and return back to you the result of the operation.

-We haven't discussed lists yet, but they are very similar to Ruby arrays.
-The syntax required for this is very similar to how you would approach this in Ruby.
-Lean on the knowledge you gained from the [Python vs Ruby study](https://github.com/ga-wdi-boston/python-vs-ruby-study/)!
+The second and third should be two values to operate on.

+If you want to peek ahead at arrays in PHP, instead of passing in two numbers as arguments, pass in an array of varying length to operate on.

-Remember, to run a Python script from the command line:
+To run a PHP script from the command line:

-`python <filename.py>`
+`php <filename.php>`

+> In `calculator.php` you'll notice a `<?php` tag.
+Feel free to read more about that here: [http://php.net/manual/en/language.basic-syntax.phptags.php](http://php.net/manual/en/language.basic-syntax.phptags.php)

 ## Collections